We are proud to say that all diamonds supplied by Gowan Jewellers not only come from a legitimate source

 HRD (Diamond High Council) -usually done in the Netherlands - similiar problems to the GIA

 It is important to note that smaller stones below 1/3 ct are not usually individually certificated.
 Diamonds provided by

 us of 1ct or over will include a Certificate from Anchorcert.
 Any diamonds 1/2 ct to 1ct in size can be provided with Certification on request at an additional charge but this can only be done prior to setting.

 We will indicate the quality of any stones provide by us – this will be based on our opinion and that of our gem dealers which we are sure you will find are very reliable and trustworthy sources!

-Diamonds on approval: Because we realise that the above may seem rather complicated, we are happy to provide a selection of diamonds on approval at the Gowan Jewellers.
+Diamonds on approval: Because I realise that the above may seem rather overwhelming, I am happy to provide a selection of diamonds on approval.
 You can then see the differences in colour, clarity, size and shape for yourself, according to your requirements and budget.